InfosecHouse/InfosecHouse/README.md

 ---

+* [Operating Systems](operating-systems.md) - Operating systems for whatever task at hand.
 * [Operation Security](opsec.md) - Seek out technologies and methods of remaining anonymous in the day and age of mass surveillance.
-* [Operating Systems](operating-systems.md) - Operating systems for whatever task at hand.
 * [OSINT](osint.md) - Open-Source Intel.
 Get all the information needed for your target.

 ---

+* [Privilege Escalation](privilege-escalation.md) - Understand your target.
+Perform in-depth research and discover new attack surfaces.

+---

+* [Reverse Engineering](re.md) - Reverse engineering tools both offensive and defensive operations can utilize.
 * [Reconnaissance](recon.md) - Understand your target.
 Perform in-depth research and discover new attack surfaces.
-* [Reverse Engineering](re.md) - Reverse engineering tools both offensive and defensive operations can utilize.

 ---